Ocean Rowing Taster Course – Blisters and Bliss

 LUNCH TIME

-When we had reached our lunch location, about 12km into the estuary, close to the sea, we lay anchor.
+When we had reached our lunch location, about 12km into the estuary, close to the sea, we laid anchor.
 Liz took out some expedition food packages and a little camping stove.
 The food, pasta and rice dishes with beef and chicken, were surprisingly tasty.
 We were pleased to see that the good folk of Rannoch had even found the time to include some desserts.

 LEARNING ABOUT THE EQUIPMENT DURING THE